Duxolo/Popolate-with-model-AI---Meta-Yoast-SEO/README.md

 A small PyQt5 desktop application that reads a WooCommerce product CSV and automatically fills Yoast SEO meta columns using a local Ollama LLM.

+***IMPORTANT***
+## Language note
+This tool is optimized for **Italian WooCommerce CSVs** and generates SEO fields in **Italian**.
+For quality reasons, the model instructions (prompts), stopwords, CTA phrases, and text filters are written in Italian.
+To use the tool in another language, customize those language-specific sections accordingly.

 ## What it generates
 For each product row, the tool generates:
 - **Yoast Focus Keyphrase** (`Meta: _yoast_wpseo_focuskw`) derived from the product name